sitesauce/cli/readme.md

 ## Configuring a project

 Projects associate Sitesauce sites and the directories on your machine that contain those sites.
 To associate a directory with a site, open that directory in your terminal and run `$ sitesauce init`.
-This will create a `.sitesauce.json` config file that you can add to your `.gitignore` if you don't want to commit (there's no sensitive information, so it shouldn't really matter).
+This will create a `.sitesauce` folder with your config.
+We'll also automatically add that folder to your `.gitignore` if you have one.

 ## Deploying a project

-> NOTE: Make sure you've configured your project before attempting to deploy it.
+> NOTE: Make sure you've configured your project deploying it.

 To deploy a project, open the project directory and run `$ sitesauce deploy`.
 This will ask you for the port your application is running in and open a secure tunnel between your computer and our server that will be closed as soon as the deployment is finished.